 *Larger volumes available on request.

 IONOS Cloud allows the customer to create so-called snapshots of individual block storages (HDD, SSD, DAS).
-A copy of each block storage can be accessed (and deleted) via DCD and Cloud API, and new block storages of any type can be created based on a snapshot.
-Provisioning speed is 50 MB/s.
+A copy of each block storage can be accessed (and deleted) via DCD and Cloud API, and new block storage of any type can be created based on a snapshot.
+The provisioning speed is 50 MB/s.

 IONOS Cloud offers standardized images of the following operating systems:

 New versions of the standardized images may be added and old versions will be removed when the vendor no longer supports them.

 Note: We reserve the right to add non-LTS and testing/beta versions.
 Please follow the vendor's recommendations and refrain from using them for production use cases.

 IONOS Cloud allows the customer to upload their own images to the infrastructure via upload servers.
 This procedure is to be completed individually for each data center location.
 IONOS Cloud optionally offers transmission with secure transport (TLS).
 The uploading of HDD and CD-ROM/DVD-ROM images is supported.
 Specifically, the uploading of images in the following formats is supported:

 - *.vmdk vmware HDD images

 A dedicated upload server is available for each data center location.
 Images can be transmitted to the upload server encrypted via FTPS (FTP-TLS) or unencrypted via FTP.